 The Department of Chemistry is home to about 80 majors at any given time.
 These students are a crucial part of a dynamic group of chemists.
 If you’re interested in joining us, you should start by discussing your interest with your favorite chemistry professor.
-They will answer your questions and guide you to the next stop in declaring your major.
+They will answer your questions and guide you to the next step in declaring your major.

-Which degree is right for you depends on your chemical interests and career plans.
+Which degree is right for you depends on your chemical interests and career plan.
 Any of our major advisors will be happy to discuss your options with you.
 Because there is considerable overlap between the degrees, it is possible to change your degree path along the way.

-Be advised, if you’re reading this before coming to Wake Forest, it is very important that you take CHM 111 in the fall of your first year.
+Be advised, if you’re reading this before coming to Wake Forest, it is very important that you take CHM 111 in the fall semester of your first year.

 A minor in Chemistry requires 19 hours in chemistry and must include at least one of the following: 334, 341, 342, 351, 361, 364, 366, 370 or 373.
-To declare a minor, you should visit the department administrative assistant (Ms. Linda Tuttle, 113-C Salem Hall) and state your intention.
-She will guide you through the process from there.